Srihithavuppula/CineMatch/README.md

 ## Overview
 This project is a full-stack Movie Recommendation System that provides both content-based and personalized movie recommendations.
 It allows users to search for movies, view details, add favorites, write reviews, and receive intelligent suggestions based on their preferences.

+## Project Structure

+This project is divided into two branches:

+- Frontend: main branch (React application)
+- Backend: master branch (Spring Boot application)

+To run the full project, clone the repository and switch between branches:

+git checkout main     # for frontend git checkout master   # for backend

 ## Features
 - User authentication using JWT
 - Search movies by title